COVID digest: China's Shenzhen goes into lockdown | DW | 14.03.2022

 Shenzhen, known as China's Silicon Valley, has now temporarily suspended public transport and urged people to stay at home as authorities carry out mass testing across the city this week after a surge in local COVID-19 cases.

-Key Apple suppliers, Foxconn and Unimicron Technology Corp, have both temporarily halted their operations in China's tech city until further notice.
+Key Apple suppliers Foxconn and Unimicron Technology Corp have temporarily halted their operations in China's tech city until further notice.
 Foxconn added it will arrange backup plants to minimize disruption to production.

-Meanwhile, Volkswagen (VW) had temporarily suspended its production at three plants in China following a lockdown imposed in the northeastern city of Changchun on Friday, German news agency dpa reported.
+Volkswagen had temporarily suspended its production at three plants in China following a lockdown imposed in the northeastern city of Changchun on Friday, German news agency dpa reported.

 The factories, which are operated jointly with the Chinese partner FAW, will remain closed at least through Wednesday, a VW spokesperson in Beijing said.

-The short pause in operations will not directly lead to a reduction in the number of vehicles manufactured as production can be made up for at a later time, the company said.
+The short pause in operations will not directly lead to a reduction in the number of vehicles manufactured, as production can be made up for at a later time, according to the company.
 Japanese carmaker Toyota also made similar moves with their joint FAW production site in the city of 9 million.

 Here are the other latest major developments on coronavirus from around the world:

-Hong Kong is ruling out measures to tighten COVID-19 restrictions for now amid soaring death tolls from the virus.
+Hong Kong is ruling out measures to tighten COVID-19 restrictions for now despite soaring death tolls.
 Health authorities reported 26,908 new infections on Monday with 249 deaths compared to 29,381 infections and 196 deaths on Friday.

 "The government has to be very careful before tightening social distancing measures further ... with the need to consider the mental health of citizens," Lam told a daily briefing on Monday.